Andreas Høivold

-Andreas Høivold (born 19 October 1972 in Sunderland, England), is a Norwegian professional poker player.
-He moved to Oslo in 1974, then moved a year after to Kristiansand where he lived until 2009 when he moved to Las Vegas, where he stayed for 5 years before moving back to Norway.
+Andreas Høivold (19 October 1972 – 17 June 2026) was a Norwegian professional poker player.
+He moved to Oslo in 1974, then moved a year after to Kristiansand where he lived until 2009 when he moved to Las Vegas, where he stayed for five years before moving back to Norway.

-He became famous when he came 3rd in Poker Million V in 2006, despite having turned professional only seven months prior.
-He since has won an EPT event in Dortmund, for which he won €672,000.
+Høivold became famous when he came 3rd in Poker Million V in 2006, despite having turned professional only seven months prior.
+He since won an EPT event in Dortmund, for which he won €672,000.

-He has cashed 21 times in the World Series of Poker, with total earnings of just over $127,000.
+He cashed 21 times in the World Series of Poker, with total earnings of just over $127,000.

 Ladbrokes signed him up after his 3rd-place finish in Poker Million V, but the sponsorship ended in 2009.

-He states his poker idols are Phil Ivey, Doyle Brunson, and fellow Scandinavian Gus Hansen, who he says are the players he respects the most.
+Høivold stated his poker idols are Phil Ivey, Doyle Brunson, and fellow Scandinavian Gus Hansen, who he said are the players he respected the most.

 He also appeared in the opening episodes of High Stakes Poker season six.

 As of 2013, his total live tournament winnings exceed $1,700,000.

+Høivold died from organ failure on 17 June 2026, at the age of 53.